MrPolymath/eInkNews/README.md

 ![screenshot](http://i.imgur.com/aG9MBZd.png)

-Get your favourite news on your ebook.
+Get your favourite news and blogs on your ebook.

 We achieve this by parsing news websites and blogs to make them readable by any ebook, be it a Kindle or another device.